-The term "Conflict of Interest" refers to situations where the individual has the opportunity to influence the Health Science Center’s business, administrative, academic, research, clinical, or other decisions in ways that could lead to personal financial gain or advantage or could appear to cause bias in the design, conduct, or reporting of research or educational activities.
+The term "Conflict of Interest" refers to situations where the individual has the opportunity to influence UT Health San Antonio’s business, administrative, academic, research, clinical, or other decisions in ways that could lead to personal financial gain or advantage or could appear to cause bias in the design, conduct, or reporting of research or educational activities.

-The term "Conflict of Commitment" refers to situations where the individual undertakes external commitments that burden, interfere with, or detract from the member’s primary obligations and commitments to the Health Science Center.
+The term "Conflict of Commitment" refers to situations where the individual undertakes external commitments that burden, interfere with, or detract from the member’s primary obligations and commitments to UT Health San Antonio.

-iDisclose is the UT Health Science Center at San Antonio Conflict of Interest and Conflict of Commitment reporting system.
+iDisclose is the UT Health San Antonio Conflict of Interest and Conflict of Commitment reporting system.

-Use this site to disclose any interactions with external entities that may be related to your job at the Health Science Center.
+Use this site to disclose any interactions with external entities that may be related to your job at UT Health.

 iDisclose is the online system used by Faculty and Exempt Staff to report external (or outside) activities.
 Each reported activity is referred to?as a “disclosure”. iDisclose provides a single portal to capture information used to fulfill several administrative and reporting needs such as: